Ruimmp/openuem-docs/docs/02-Installation/01-Server/04-docker.md

 ---
-title: 🐳 Docker
+title: 🐳 Docker / Podman
-description: How to deploy OpenUEM server components using Docker
+description: How to deploy OpenUEM server components using Docker / Podman
 keywords:
   [
     IT assets,